Habsburg family tree

 This is a family tree of the Habsburg family.
 This family tree only includes male scions of the House of Habsburg from 1096 to 1564.
 Otto II was the first to take the Habsburg Castle name as his own, adding "von Habsburg" to his title and creating the House of Habsburg.

 Ancestors of the Habsburgs

 Fragmentary references (see below) cite the Habsburgs as descendants of the early Germanic Etichonider, probably of Frankish, Burgundian or Visigothic origin, who ruled the Duchy of Alsace in the Early Middle Ages (7th–10th centuries).
 The dynasty is named for Eticho (also known as Aldarich) who ruled from 662 to 690.

 Early Habsburgs

 Family tree of the ancestors of the Habsburg family, largely before becoming Holy Roman Emperors and (Arch)Dukes of Austria.
 This family tree only includes male scions of the House of Habsburg from 920 to 1308.
 Otto II was probably the first to take the Habsburg Castle name as his own, adding "von Habsburg" to his title and creating the House of Habsburg.
 See below for more references.

 Middle Habsburgs

+Male scions of the direct House of Habsburg who survived to adulthood:

+Ancestors of Charles II of Spain

-Later Habsburgs
+Later Habsburgs/Habsburg-Lorraine

 Similarly, this family tree only includes male scions of the House of Habsburg-Lorraine who survived to adulthood: